johnridesabike/acutis/docs/introduction.md

 was inspired by the functional, component-based, composable design in React as well as the pattern-matching abilities in ReScript (and OCaml, Reason, and all of the other languages in that family).
 You'll get the most out of using Acutis if you want to experiment with something different.
-Be prepared to get your hands dirty to fit it into your existing build system.

 ## What state is it in?